-The interesting thing about the biochemistry of the brain is the way it influences our behavior and feelings.
+The interesting thing about the biochemistry of the brain is the way it influences our behaviour and feelings.
 Not only that, but what we eat and how we think can change our brains.
 The other interesting thing?
 We own our brains.
 They belong to us.
 Our dopamine and serotonin and norepinephrine?
 Ours.
 Our brains learn to do what we teach them to do.
-If we douse them in nicotine, they learn to react to nicotine.
+If we do use them in nicotine, they learn to react to nicotine.
 And when we take the nicotine away, we can retrain our brains.

 Understanding yourself and the way your brain works is a good first step.
 Check out our ebook, “What is Your Smoker Personality” to learn more.

 Nicotine has a strange effect on concentration and stress.
 Every smoker and former smoker knows that nicotine both reduces feelings of stress and increases concentration in the short-term, and quickly.
 We learn really fast how to get this jolt of mental focus.
 It's not uncommon for students who quit smoking in the middle of the semester to suddenly forget how to study or even forget how to read.
 The words just float around the room like they're living zero-gravity.
 We can find ourselves holding a book (is it even in English?) or staring at a screen with no idea what to do with it or how we got there.
 Not permanent!
 You haven't had a stroke!
 We need to retrain our brains to learn how to concentrate.

 Nicotine gives the brain a sharp chemical jolt.
 Concentration rises quickly, but then drops quickly.
 Brain games can train your brain to concentrate, but it doesn't feel the same as when you smoked.
 The rise is gradual, but higher; it lasts longer and over time you can access your own ability to concentrate quickly.